envimate/httpmate/docs/14_Client.md

 # HttpMate Client

 Additionally to HttpMate's main server functionality, it can also be used as a http client.
+It should be noted that this client arose a from a necessity in test code and was never intended to be used in production code.
-In order to do this, you need to include the client integration.
+In access it, you need to include the client integration.

 ```xml
 <dependency>